 Now, for the good news.

 If you’ve tried to quit smoking in the past and haven’t been able, you have good reason to take heart.
 Most studies show that people who have been successful tried multiple times.
 So don’t give up!
 Talk with your doctor because there are prescription medications and patches that may be helpful.
-Start by logging into the MyWHA Wellness portal to start an action plan to reach your goal or join a class available through our network of medical groups.
+Check out resources and programs below.

 Above all, remember this: